 Toyota’s Fluoride-Ion Solid-State Battery Could Deliver Range of 1,000 km

 Despite the positive outcome of this research, the technology will likely take several years to move from lab to commercial production.
-Toyota says it doesn’t expect to be using FIB in their production cars until sometime mid-decade.
+Toyota says it doesn’t expect to be using FIB in their production cars until sometime in the mid-decade.
 Meanwhile, experts suggest FIB technology won’t be ready for widespread adoption until at least 2030.
 Take the debut of li-ion batteries; for example, a prototype was developed in 1985, but they didn’t hit the market until 1991.

 Nevertheless, Toyota is dead-set on having ready-to-use solid-state batteries by 2025.
 It’s also working together with Panasonic to bring them into production by then.